 The American Fork River drainage is about 51 square miles in size.
 The river flows southwest and originates in Mineral Basin and terminates at Utah Lake.
 The American Fork River produces an annual average flow of 44,000 AF (Ground-Water Resources of Northern Utah Valley, Utah, 1985).
 American Fork River has several tributaries (e.g., Tibble Fork Creek, Snake Creek) and three reservoirs that feed into it - Tibble Fork, Silver Lake Flat, and Silver Lake.
 At the mouth of American Fork Canyon, the American Fork River channel is approximately 30-40 feet wide.
 There is a diversion located at the mouth of American Fork Canyon directly above the debris basin which during the irrigation season, often diverts the full flow of the river.
-The American Fork River below this diversion dam often dries up.
+The American Fork River below this diversion dam often dries up due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.

 The reach of the American Fork River channel proposed for a potential managed aquifer recharge pilot study is located directly below the American Fork River Debris Basin (see Figure 1-6).
 This reach is approximately 3,700 feet in length extending between the debris basin to North Utah County Boulevard (SR-129).
 The channel width in this reach ranges from approximately 20 to 25 feet wide.
-This reach of American Fork River often dries up during the summer months.
+This reach of American Fork River often dries up during the summer months due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
+For these reasons, this reach lacks aquatic diversity.